ranvi252/agent/README.md

       - `on` to enable automatic updates.
       - `off` to disable automatic updates _(default if not provided or commented out)_.

+15. Configure `NGINX`:
+      - Set `NGINX_PATH`: Any value is fine; it just needs to be present as firewalls won’t see it.
+      - Set `NGINX_FAKE_WEBSITE`.
+Use a site relevant to your VPS region, avoiding Cloudflare CDN websites.

 ## Commands